MrHedmad/.dotfiles/README.md

 These are my dotfiles.
 They are managed by [`toml bombadil`](https://github.com/oknozor/toml-bombadil).

+## Branches
+Each branch is a different configuration for an environment:
+- `arch` for Arch Linux machines running `zsh`.

 ## Installing

 Of course you need to have `toml bombadil` installed.